sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

 </tr>
 </table>

 USB-B will be used to store deployment, recovery scripts, and sample answer files.
-Please see *Creating My USB-B* section to create your own USB-B.
+Please see [Creating My USB-B](#creating-my-usb-b) to create your own USB-B.

-Procedures throughout the document are highly dependent on the sample files contained in USB-B, therefore it is recommended to complete Creating My USB-B section before starting.
+Procedures throughout the document are highly dependent on the sample files contained in USB-B, therefore it is recommended to complete [Creating My USB-B](#creating-my-usb-b) section before starting.

 ## Customizations throughout the document